Frequently Asked Questions

 • Selfie sticks are welcome in public outdoor spaces only.
 To protect the art and for the safety and enjoyment of all visitors, selfie sticks are not allowed inside the historic buildings.

 • A safe distance must be maintained from all artifacts, cases, platforms, and pedestals.
-Cameras must be kept a minimum of 18 inches away from artwork and artifacts and may never be held over an artwork or artifact.
+Cameras must be kept a minimum of 18 inches away from artwork and artifacts, and may never be held over an artwork or artifact.

 With all of the beautiful landscaping and variety of buildings, Gammelgården makes the ideal location for senior, family, and engagement sessions.
 While you do not need to make appointments to take photos outside of our buildings, we would appreciate you checking in at the Välkommen Hus when you are doing professional photography.